'Pay yourself first' method can force you to save

 Please help!
 I struggle to save money and usually fail.
 I begin the month with good intentions, but by the end of the month after I've paid bills I'm usually broke and haven't saved anything.
 Is there any hope for me? -- Dalene

 Sure, there's hope for you!
-In fact, you've already taken the first step towards solving the problem.
+In fact, you've already taken the first step toward solving the problem.
 You've recognized that you need to save some money and that you need help to do it.

 For some people, saving money is almost a lifestyle.
 They do it naturally, as if it's part of who they are.
 It comes easy for them.